ethanhann/EhannNotificationBundle/Resources/doc/usage.md

    $session->getFlashBag()->add('ehann.notice.error', 'You broke something!');
 ```

-Show notification in a Twig template
+Show Notification in a Twig Template
 =

 Show all notifications...